 Preparedness takes the form of plans or procedures designed to save lives and to minimize damage when an emergency occurs.
 Planning, training, and exercising are the essential elements of preparedness.
 These activities ensure that when a disaster strikes, emergency personnel will be able to provide the best response possible.

 Preparedness is not limited to the emergency response community.
 You should take steps to ensure that you are personally prepared for emergencies and disasters, both at work and home.
-See the EHS Personal Preparedness web page for more information.
+Use our Preparedness Checklist to guide your activities.

-The Preparedness phase designs strategies, processes, and protocols to prepare the University for potential emergencies.
+The Preparedness phase designs and tests strategies, processes, and protocols to prepare the University for potential emergencies.
 Preparedness activities may include:

 - Establishing an incident command system (ICS) consistent with the National Incident Management System (NIMS) for organizing personnel and services to respond in the event of an emergency.